The Asymmetric Epistemic Principle

 2. Why it follows

-A protocol is the internal process of an interaction (Foundations §3).
-Deciphering a protocol requires the interaction's interior view — seeing all sub-interactions laid out in the local spacetime of the parent.
+A Propagation is the internal process of an interaction (Foundations §3; called Computation before v0.13).
+Deciphering a Propagation requires the interaction's interior view — seeing all sub-interactions laid out in the local spacetime of the parent.

 Stepping "outside" a parent interaction would require having no parent.
 Every agent has parents (the One Interaction at minimum).
 Therefore no agent ever achieves the outside view.
-Therefore no agent ever fully deciphers the protocols it participates in.
+Therefore no agent ever fully deciphers the Propagations it participates in. (v0.13 makes this mechanical: an agent carries its parents' marks in every stack it propagates, but carrying is not awareness — each layer is readable only by the aware pole it is addressed to.)

 3. The hub structure of every agent